 The Tertiary (Oligocene) Kettle River Arkose forms lenses a mile or two long, and a few hundred feet thick.
 It is similar in attitude to the underlying Brooklyn formation.
 The lower contact is marked by a few feet of shale and rubble with coal fragments.
-Individual beds in the formation range from a few millimeters to fifty feet thick.
-The thin beds are shale and the thick beds are cross-bedded conglomerates.
-The conglomerate pebbles in the lens of arkose exposed at Phoenix are composed of arkose only slightly more indurated than the arkose of the matrix
+Individual beds in the formation range from a few millimetres to fifty feet thick.
+The thin beds are shale and the thick beds are cross-bedded congolmerates.
+The conglomerate pebbles in the lens of arkose exposed at Phoenix are composed of arkose only slightly more indurated than the arkose of the matrix.

-The arkose is well exposed at Phoenix, extending from 1.000 feet south to 3,000 feet north of Victoria shaft.
-A lens of similar size is cut by the valley of Fisherman creek, and small outcrops were found in the 'Copper Camp'.
-At Phoenix, the arkose is notably lenticular along both strike and dip.
-Near Victoria shaft the arkose is about 200 feet thick and dips easterly at about 50 degrees.
-Some 1,500 feet east, on the east limit of the north-plunging Tertiary basin, the Brooklyn formation is directly overlain by the postarkose Midway Volcanics.
-Underground workings indicate that the arkose flattens and lenses out about 1,000 feet down dip (see Figure 1 and Section C-D Figure 2).

-The arkose was probably formed from erosion of the extensive masses of granitic rocks north of the Boundary district.
-The basins are probably remnants of basins which were far more extensive before the glacial period.
+The arkose is well exposed at Phoenix extending from 1000' south to 3000' north of Victoria shaft.
+A lens of similar size is cut by the valley of Fisherman Creek, and small outcrops were found in the "Copper Camp".
+At Phoenix the arkose is notably lenticular along both strike and dip.
+Near Victoria shaft the arkose is about 200' thick and dips easterly at about 50 degrees.
+1500' east, on the east limb of the north-plunging Tertiary basin, the BrooklynFormation is directly overlain by the post-arkose Midway Volcanics.
+Underground workings indicate that the arkose flattens and lenses out about 1000' down dip (see section).
+The arkose was probably formed from erosion of the extensive masses of granitic rocks north of the Boundary District.
+The basins are probably remnants of basin which were far more extensive before the glacial period.

-MIDWAY VOLCANICS
+MIDWAY VOLCANICS:

-The Midway Volcanics, which include lava flows of trachyte, andesite, and basalt, lie conformably, or with slight disconformity, on the Kettle River arkose.
+The Midway Volcanics, which include lava flows of trachyte, andesite and basalt, lie conformably, or with slight disconformity on the Kettle River arkose.
 The flows are far more extensive than the arkose, and probably obscure many mineral deposits in the area.
-The bottoms of the flows are, in places, marked by scoriacious breccia, as along the south side of the West Kootenay Power Line, 500 feet southeast of Victoria shaft.
-Flow banding was observed in only one outcrop, about 1,000 feet east of Victoria shaft.
+The bottoms of the flows are, in places, marked by scoriacious breccia, as along the south side of the West Kootenay Power Line 500' south-east of Victoria shaft.
+Flow banding was observed in only one outcrop, about 1,000' east of & Kg Victoria shaft.

-Associated with the flows are hypabyssal intrusives of syenite, in places 'pulaskite' and augite porphyry.
-These transect all the older formations and merge into the flows, which they thus probably fed.
-In the skarn zone at Phoenix, pulaskite dykes are highly altered to clay and/or allied minerals, and conscquently are difficult to distinguish and identify.
-North of Wilgress (Loon) lake, in the B.C.
-Basin, flatlying syenite bodies are very abundant.
-They outerop almost continuously for several thousand feet.
+Associated with the flows are p/ hypabyssal intrusives of syenite, in places "pulaskite" and augite porphyry.
+These transect all the older formations and merge into the flows, thus probably fed the flows.
+In the skarn zone at Phoenix, pulaskite dykes are highly altered to clay and/or allied minerals, and consequently are difficult to distinguish and identify.
+North of Wilgress (Loon) Lake, in theB.C.Basin, flat-lying syenite bodies are very abundant.
+They outcrop almost continuously for several thousand feet.
 Flat sheets of syenite in the B.C. mine are reported to be so abundant that they seriously hindered mining.
-The flows and hypabyssal intrusives have a high and 'phasy' content of magnetic minerals, making it very difficult to prospect beneath them with magnetic geophysical methods.
+The flows and hypabyssal intrusives have a high and "phasey" content of magnetic minerals, making it very difficult to prospect beneath them with magnetic geophysical methods.